connexcs/docs/card-management.md

 ![alt text][ccard-17]

-6. Go to properties>config>Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option
+6. Click config>config>Change the Presentation to Inter/Intra/Indet under Force Presentation If you wish to enable LRN on the customer card you can do so from the Dialling option
 7. Select the provider cards under Dynamic routing, you can select more than one provider.
 8. Click Save